Northbrook 4th of july Overview

 Northbrook 4th of July Parade

-The Northbrook 4th of July Parade will begin immediately following the Bike Parade.
+The Northbrook 4th of July Parade will step off promptly at 4pm.
 The route will start just west of Westmoor School (2500 Cherry Lane) ending at Village Hall (1225 Cedar Lane).

 7:00pm